-Directed, wrote and produced a short film series exploring our inherent need to find a connection.
-Made possible leading a largely junior production crew and volunteer cast, in London, Stockholm and San Francisco.
+What drives our need to find a connection?
+Directed, wrote and produced a short film series exploring our inherent need to find that special someone.
+Leading a production crew and volunteer cast in London, Stockholm and San Francisco.

 Agency: Kin Studios.

 Across cultures and generations, whether a romantic or a cynic––we all long to find someone we can have a true connection with.
+And some do unbelievable things to search for and be with this one person.
 But why?
-This question, and all the unbelievable things we do to find and be with this person, is the catalyst for this film's story.
+This question, is the catalyst for this film.

-I have always loved filmmaking's mission to understand the intricate elusive nature of the human condition and distill it into a graspable succinct experience.
+I love the power of film to decipher the elusive nature of the human condition, and distill it into a succinct emotive experience.

 "Like water falling not knowing where to, but constantly helplessly falling, we slip hurrying endlessly to where no one knows, as if born with a promise that we’ll get there, if we just keep going, past this turn.